cshirley/api.javascript/README.md

 ==============

 ## Overview
-Base Framework Client for fswire using angularjs or jquery and fswire server api.
+Base Framework Client for fswire using Angularjs or JQuery and fswire server api.
 This is intended to be a fully disconnected client that will leverage the full fswire.com api.

-Currently the libraries support both the REST and Streaming service endpoints.
+Currently the libraries support both the REST and Streaming service endpoints with full functionality.

 ## Requirements